hafizhmulki/hafizh_portofolio/README.md

 <p>Natural Science study (2014-2017)</p>

 ## Competencies

+• Finished Data Analytics Course from Kominfo Digitalent

+• Finished Project Management Professional Course from Oracle on KOMINFO Digitalent program (awarded as best participant)

+• Advanced proficiency in using English as a language, scored 603 in TOEFL ITP test

 • Proficient in using Microsoft desktop application (Word, Excel, and Power point), with Gold (excellence) Grade competencies

-• Advanced proficiency in using English as a language, scored 603 in TOEFL ITP test

-• Finished Project Management Professional Course from Oracle on KOMINFO Digitalent program (awarded as best participant)
 • Finished 1-Week Data Analytics Course from PT Revolusi Cita Edukasi

 • Finished Data Analytics Foundation Course from LinkedIn